foundriesio/docs/source/linux/getting-started.rst

 ===============

-All you need to get started is a gateway device supported by the Linux MicroPlatform, a computer, and an Internet connection.
+All you need to get started is a gateway device supported by the Linux microPlatform, a computer, and an Internet connection.

 Get Hardware
 ------------